 designated a Diplomate Forensic Engineer by the National Academy of Forensic Engineers in accordance with the standards of the Council of Engineering and Scientific Specialty Boards (CESB)

-Our Engineering Analysis of Equipment and Consumer Products
+Our Engineering Analysis of Equipment and mechanical Consumer Products

-Examples of Industrial, Commercial, Construction and Residential Equipment We have Analyzed
+Examples of Industrial, Commercial, and Construction Equipment We have Analyzed

 • including mining & extraction equipment, and farm, lawn & garden equipment, etc.